Gifted and Talented Services and Programs

 Talented program, or exit the program.
 Any student who exits the program must retest for re-entry.

-It is strongly recommended that a student furlough at the end of the first six weeks or at semester only.
+It is strongly recommended that a student furlough at the end of the first grading period or at semester only.

 If a student furloughs at any time during the school year that suffices one time opportunity.